dhellmann/pymotw/PyMOTW/xml/etree/ElementTree/create.rst

 Serializing XML to a Stream
 ===========================

-``tostring()`` actually writes to an in-memory file-like object and then returns a string representing the entire element tree.
-When working with large amounts of data, it will take less memory and make more efficient use of the I/O libraries to write directly to a file handle using the ``write()`` method of ElementTree.
+:func:`tostring()` is implemented to write to an in-memory file-like object and then return a string representing the entire element tree.
+When working with large amounts of data, it will take less memory and make more efficient use of the I/O libraries to write directly to a file handle using the :func:`write()` method of :class:`ElementTree`.

 .. include:: ElementTree_write.py
    :literal:
    :start-after: #end_pymotw_header

-The example uses ``sys.stdout`` to write to the console, but it could also write to an open file or socket.
+The example uses :ref:`sys.stdout <sys-input-output>` to write to the console, but it could also write to an open file or socket.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'ElementTree_write.py'))